tomdns/blog/articles/tips-build-size.md

 Quick tip on build sizes in Unity, and how to identify what's taking place in your project...

-Everytime you build your project, you can see in the Editor.log if you scroll down to the end a part named ***Build report*** containing the assets usage per category and a list of every asset used in the build sorted by size.
+Everytime you build your project, you can see in the Editor.log if you scroll down to the end the ***Build report*** containing the assets usage per category and a list of every asset used in the build sorted by size.

 ![Header](../images/tips-build-size/log.png)